benschoening/CMPT419_FP/README.md

 # CMPT419_FP
 Improving audio-text communication: Using AI models to classify social signals as emoji in short audio messages

+- Goal to select audio social signals, categorize them into different categories (using a LSTM autoencoder), and have users interact and validate the classification based on the emoji presented

 # Environment Setup:
 conda create --name CMPT419_FP python=3.8
 conda activate CMPT419_FP